CircuitSetup/Time-Circuits-Display/README.md

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "BRIGHTNESS" is shown
 - Hold ENTER, the displays show all elements, the top-most display says "LVL"
-- Press ENTER repeatedly to cycle through the possible levels (1-5)
+- Press ENTER repeatedly to cycle through the possible levels (1-15)
 - Hold ENTER to use current value and proceed to next display
 - After the third display, "SAVING" is displayed briefly and the menu is left automatically.

-The [Config Portal](#the-config-portal) offers more granularity as it provides 16 levels to choose from.

 #### How to find out the IP address and WiFi status:

 - Hold ENTER to invoke main menu
 - Press ENTER repeatedly until "NET-WORK" is shown
 - Hold ENTER, the displays show the IP address
-- Repeatedly press ENTER to cycle between IP address, WiFi status and MAC address (in station mode)
+- Repeatedly press ENTER to cycle between IP address, WiFi status, MAC address (in station mode) and Home Assistant connection status.
 - Hold ENTER to leave the menu

 #### How to set the Real Time Clock (RTC):

 Adjusting the RTC is useful if you can't use NTP for time keeping, and really helpful when using GPS.
 Always set your actual local present time here; if you want to display some other time, use the Time Travel function.
-Note: The time you entered will be overwritten if/when the device has access to network time via NTP or GPS.
+Note: The time you entered will be overwritten if/when the device has access to authoritative time such as via NTP or GPS.
 For DST (daylight saving) and GPS, it is essential that you also set the correct time zone in the [Config Portal](#the-config-portal).

 - Hold ENTER to invoke main menu
-- Press ENTER repeatedly until "SET RTC" or "RTC" is displayed and the *Present Time* display shows a date and time
+- Press ENTER repeatedly until "SET RTC" is displayed and the *Present Time* display shows a date and time
 - Hold ENTER until the *Present Time* display goes off except for the first field to enter data into
 - The field to enter data into is shown (exclusively), pre-set with its current value
 - Data entry works as described [above](#the-keypad-menu); remember that months need to be entered numerically (01-12), and hours in 24-hour notation (0-23).